contensis/contensis.github.io/docs-src/content-types/validation/regex-validation.md

 With a content type open for editing:

 1. Select the field you want to set a validation rule for and pick the **Validation** tab from the *Field Settings* panel.
-2. Choose the required *Regular expression* pattern you want to use from the *Matches pattern* dropdown, or define your own using the *Custom* option.
+2. Choose the required regular expression pattern you want to use from the *Matches pattern* dropdown, or define your own using the *Custom* option.
 3. An alternative validation message can be added by entering it in the *Validation message* text box.
 This will be displayed if the field fails validation when published.

 ## Setting a custom expression